logo

 In certain circumstances, foreigners who do not have permanent residency in Poland may also be able to receive PESEL.
 The PESEL number is an eleven-digit numerical code that Polish authorities can use to quickly identify a natural person.
 While it is not legally required to have a PESEL number, you ought to obtain one for other reasons, like getting a driving licence or establishing an organization in Poland.
 Some banks also require it before signing a contract.

 Every time a natural person corresponds with Polish authorities in an official capacity, that person must include his PESEL number.
-If you require assistance obtaining your PESEL number, please contact our specialists at Odint Consulting.
-You can apply for a PESEL number with the assistance of our professionals.
+If you require assistance obtaining your PESEL number, please contact our specialists at OnDemand International.

 FAQ’s